csiro-robotics/TCE/README.md

         ├── frame000###.jpg
 ```

-Once the dataset is downloaded and decompressed, edit the following config parameters to point towards the frames and splits:
+Once the dataset is downloaded and decompressed, edit the following parameters in config/default.py to point towards the frames and splits:
 - DATASET.UCF101.FRAMES_PATH = /path/to/UCF101_frames
 - DATASET.UCF101.SPLITS_PATH = /path/to/UCF101_splits